panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-02-13 Program Management Committee/2019-02-13-PMC_Meeting.md

 2. Update on Deliverable "D9.3 PaNOSC's respository for internal communication" and Confluence due end of February

+3. Signing of Consortium Agreement

-3. Update from the WP Leaders - update on resources assigned + hiring + work plans
+4. Update from the WP Leaders - update on resources assigned + hiring + work plans
 	*    WP1 Management
 	*    WP2 Data Policy and Stewardship
 	*    WP3 Data Catalog Services